 West Virginia legalized sports betting in March 2018.
-The first sportsbook in the state is open as of August.

 When the law passed, the state had no hope of offering sports betting to inhabitants as long as the federal ban on sports betting remained in place.
 However, in May 2018, the US Supreme Court voted to strike down the Professional and Amateur Sports Protection Act, or PASPA, as unconstitutional.

 As a result, the West Virginia law became active and relevant.

 Sports betting is legal in West Virginia, and state officials are still finalizing regulations and issuing licenses.